Tyler Stephenson Player Props: Reds vs. Pirates

 - The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 20th in the league.

-- The Pirates' 4.04 team ERA ranks 12th across all MLB pitching staffs.
+- The Pirates have a 3.94 team ERA that ranks 12th among all league pitching staffs.

 - The Pirates allow the 10th-fewest home runs in baseball (20 total, one per game).

-- Keller gets the start for the Pirates, his fifth of the season.
-He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.
+- Hill (1-2 with a 5.57 ERA and 15 strikeouts in 21 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.

-- In his most recent time out on Sunday, the righty went six innings against the St. Louis Cardinals, giving up three earned runs while surrendering seven hits.
+- In his most recent time out on Tuesday against the Colorado Rockies, the left-hander tossed six innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.